Designing Our Future - HEB ISD Attendance Boundary Adjustment

 Q: How can I support my child as he/she transitions to the new campus?

-A: Our schools will host open houses in May for parents and children to tour their new campus.
+A: Our schools will host open houses for parents and children to tour their new campus.
 This will be a great opportunity for students and parents to experience their new school as a welcoming and familiar environment.
 Students are very resilient to change, especially when their parents are supportive of the change.
 Young children are not an exception to this and tend to acclimate to their new environment quickly.

 Additional questions may be submitted to ABAQuestions@hebisd.edu.